stkb/Rewrap/specs/Basics/2-Markdown.md

-Markdown documents can be re-wrapped too, and the contents of comments in other types of files is parsed as markdown too.
+# Markdown #

+Markdown (CommonMark spec) is used for the contents of code comments, as well as normal Markdown files.

 > language: "markdown"